 The Hokkaido Winter Landscape Photography Adventure Jan 5 – 17, 2020

-This page is for the 2020 tour, as the 2019 tour is now full.
-If you’d like to be added to the cancellation list for the 2019 tour, please contact us.
+This page is for the 2020 tour, which is now full.
+Please consider joining the 2021 tour, and if you’d like to be added to the cancellation list for the 2020 tour, please contact us.

 Hokkaido, the northern-most island of Japan, offers some of the most desolate and rugged yet sublimely beautiful winter landscape photography opportunities on the planet.
 It’s the minimalist winter photographer’s dream.